Andi Zeqiri: FC Basel (loan)

+Return to Brighton

+On 24 August 2023, amidst rumors of a departure and interest from other clubs, Zeqiri returned to training with the Albion.

+Genk

+On 5 September 2023, Zeqiri signed for Belgian Pro League club Genk on an initial three-year deal with the option for a further twelve months, for a fee reported to be around £2.4 million.

+Loan to Standard Liège

+On 6 September 2024, Zeqiri moved on loan to Standard Liège, with an option to buy.

+Widzew Łódź

+On 8 September 2025, he transferred to Poland, joining Ekstraklasa side Widzew Łódź on a four-year deal.

 International career

 Youth career with Switzerland

-Since 2013, Zeqiri is part of Switzerland at youth international level, respectively part of the U15, U16, U17, U18, U19, U20 and U21 teams and he with these teams played 61 matches and scored 29 goals.
+Since 2013, Zeqiri was part of Switzerland at youth international level, respectively part of the U15, U16, U17, U18, U19, U20 and U21 teams, for whom he made 61 appearances and scored 29 goals.

 Proposed Kosovo switch

 On 17 June 2020, Zeqiri's father confirmed that Zeqiri had obtained the Kosovan passport and will start the process of completing the necessary documents, which would allow him to play for Kosovo immediately after the end of the 2021 UEFA European Under-21 Championship with Switzerland U21s.
 On 26 August 2020, Agim Ademi, president of Football Federation of Kosovo, confirmed that Zeqiri was planned to be called up to Kosovo in September 2020 for the 2020–21 UEFA Nations League matches against Moldova and Greece, but due to problems with documentation, could not be part of the team.

 European U21 Championships

-On 15 March 2021, Zeqiri was named as part of the Switzerland U21's squad for 2021 UEFA European Under-21 Championship.
-He played in all three of Switzerland's group matches, including playing the whole match of the 1–0 victory over England U21's as they finished third in Group D and not qualifying for the knockouts as a result.
+On 15 March 2021, Zeqiri was named as part of the Switzerland U21 squad for 2021 UEFA European Under-21 Championship.
+He played in all three of Switzerland's group matches, including playing the whole match of the 1–0 victory over England U21 as they finished third in Group D and not qualifying for the knockouts as a result.